BrightChanges/Unit-4/quiz35.md

             var degree = 30 * real_degree

             var absolute_value_input = Math.abs(input)

+            //the code below check if a degree of one of the combination from the loop above
+            //match the input degree or not:
             if (degree == absolute_value_input && minute_hint!=60){

                 if (minute_hint == "0"){